Introduction to Alexite

-Origin and Supply of Amethyst
+Origin and Supply of Alexite

-Taking its qualities from one of the most sizzling stone, Alexandrite, Alexite has been synthesised to meet the high expectations of all jewellery lovers who dote on rarity among sparkles.
+Taking its qualities from one of the most sizzling stones, Alexandrite, Alexite has been synthesised to meet the high expectations of all jewellery lovers who dote on rarity among sparkles.
 While Alexandrite offers you red-green transition in hues, this artificial gem offers you several shades of blue, purple, and green under different lights.

 It should also be taken into consideration that Alexandrite, however is naturally-occurring, is also very expensive and rare.
 Alexite has been made of elements that render it a much thriftier option when shopping for glamorous jewellery.

-Astrological and healing properties
+Astrological and Healing properties of Alexite

+Shamans all across the globe use it to ward off despondent thoughts from an individual’s mind.
+There are several uses of the stone in the records.
 Many people wear it as an amulet as they believe that the stone makes the mind calm.
 Many pandits suggest the gem to the people who struggle with anger issues.
 For people who find themselves caught in emotional turmoil and instabilities, the stone is regarded as a talisman.

 Some people also think that the colour change of the stone directly portrays the mood of a person.
-While other people find the changing hues as the changing health the individual who wears it.
+While other people find the changing hues as the changing health of the individual who wears it.

-Here have been almost no legends related to the stone as it is not that old and it is synthesised.
+There have been almost no legends related to the stone as it is not that old and it is synthesised.
 Regardless, many have faith that it balances out the chakras in the body, between the mental, astral, and physical elements.

-How to clean
+How to clean Alexite

-Facts About Alexite
+Facts about Alexite

-- Relatively new to the market, there are not a lot of legends related to the stone, but Feng Shui uses it deflect negative energy from the rooms and individuals.
+- Relatively new to the market, there are not a lot of legends related to the stone, but Feng Shui uses it to deflect negative energy from the rooms and individuals.

 - The stone shows different colours when placed under different lights.
 It shows transitioning between purple, green, and blue.
-When you place it under artificial lights, the hues might range from deep purple to almost lavender, but in natural light, Alexite becomes pink.
+When you place it under artificial lights, the hues might range from deep purple to almost lavender, but in natural light, Alexite stone becomes pink.